 Don’t.
 Never pull that catheter out.
 Only nurse practitioners or doctors can remove them.
 If you feel it must come out, go to the emergency room to have a doctor pull it out.
 If it accidentally comes out, hold pressure on the insertion site to prevent bleeding in transport to the hospital.

-Peripherally Inserted Central Venous Catheter - PICC Lines
+Managing Venous Catheters Peripherally Inserted for Central Line Access - PICC Lines

 A Peripherally Inserted Central Catheter (or PICC for short) is a long, flexible tube used to deliver fluids and/or medication into your body through a vein in your arm.
 Using a needle and local anesthetic, a radiologist or certified nurse inserts a thin wire to guide the catheter into a large vein leading to your heart.
 Once inserted, the PICC catheter allows direct delivery of medication or fluids for several weeks without having to use a needle or IV each time.
 Regular care must be taken to ensure the catheter is working correctly and the dressings remain dry and clean.
 For example, PICC catheters require a flush of saline or other fluids at least once a week to ensure proper flow.